Catherine Exley

-Catherine Exley was the wife of a soldier and accompanied her husband when he served in Portugal, Spain and Ireland during the Napoleonic Wars.
-She is best known as the author of a diary that gives an account of military life in that era from the viewpoint of the wife of a common soldier.
+Catherine Exley (1779–1857) was an English diarist.
+She was the wife of a soldier who accompanied her husband when he served in Portugal, Spain, and Ireland during the Napoleonic Wars.
+Exley is best known as the author of a diary that gives an account of military life in that era from the viewpoint of the wife of a common soldier.